lcnetdev/documentation-marva-manual/instance-description/notes-about-instance.md

 ![Notes about the Instance with Add Another Component action button highlighted, showing how to create additional note components](../images/page093_img02.png)

-Accompanying material that is placed in the MARC 300 $e field is treated as a note on Instance in Marva.
+Accompanying material that is placed in the MARC 300 $e field is treated as a note on the Instance in Marva.

 ![Notes about the Instance component showing "1 audio disc (4 3/4 in.)" as the note text and "accompanying material" as the Note type.](../images/image-1779810365581.png)